 An accounting reference date (ARD) is the end of a limited company’s financial year.
 It represents the date on which a company must make its annual financial accounts up to.

-Normally, a company’s ARD falls on the anniversary of the last calendar day of the month that it was incorporated at Companies House.
+Normally, a company’s ARD falls on the anniversary of the last day of the month of incorproation.
+For example:

-- you incorporate a company on 7 July 2023
+- You incorporate a company on 7 July 2024

-- its accounting reference date is 31 July
+- Your accounting reference date is 31 July

-Any changes to the accounting reference date will inevitably affect the length of the company’s financial year.
+Any changes to the accounting reference date will affect the length of the company’s financial year.

 What is the financial year of a company?

-A company’s first financial year begins on the date that it is incorporated at Companies House, and it ends on the accounting reference date.
-Annual accounts must be completed for Companies House and HMRC to report all financial activity that takes place each financial year.
+A company’s first financial year begins on the date that it’s incorporated at Companies House.
+It ends on the accounting reference date.
+Companies must prepare annual accounts for both Companies House and HMRC to report all financial activity that takes place each financial year.

-The financial year for most limited companies is 12 months, with the exception of the first year after company formation.
+The financial year for most limited companies covers a period of 12 months, with the exception of the first year after company formation.
 The first financial year for most companies is slightly longer than 12 months because the ARD falls on the anniversary of the last day of the month of incorporation.

-- If a company is registered on 7 July 2023, it will have an accounting reference date of 31 July 2023.
-Therefore, the first financial year of that company will be 12 months and 24 days
+- If your register a company on 7 July 2024, it will have an accounting reference date of 31 July 2025.
+Therefore, your company’s first financial year will cover a period of 12 months and 24 days

-- Subsequent financial years will remain exactly the same, unless the company chooses to shorten or lengthen it by changing its accounting reference date
+- Each subsequent financial year will cover the same 12-month period, unless you choose to shorten or lengthen it by changing your accounting reference date

 How do I get an ARD?